synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ## Helm TLS Values (values-tls.yaml)

-When you run the Helm Prep Wizard and enable TLS on the Configure TLS screen, the wizard will include an installation note referencing the below pre-work from the values-tls.yaml file.
+When you run the Helm Prep Wizard and enable TLS via cert-manager on the Configure TLS screen, the wizard will include an installation note referencing the below pre-work from the values-tls.yaml file.
 You must run the applicable commands below before running the helm command generated by the Helm Prep Script.

+The [next section](#bash-and-powershell-commands) contains initial Bash shell commands followed by PowerShell commands.
+If you do not have Bash available, refer to the [following section](#powershell-commands) for a procedure that only uses PowerShell commands.

+### Bash and PowerShell Commands

+Here are the Bash and PowerShell commands you should run after adjusting variable values for your deployment:

+>Note: You do not need to run these commands if you plan to use the commands in the next section.

 ```
 $ export CERT_MANAGER_NAMESPACE='cert-manager'